marklogic/flux/docs/reprocess.md

 nav_order: 5
 ---

-NT supports reprocessing data already in MarkLogic by using custom code to query for data and custom code to process retrieved data.
+Flux supports reprocessing data already in MarkLogic by using custom code to query for data and custom code to process retrieved data.
 Reprocessing data typically involves writing data back to MarkLogic, but you are free to execute any custom code you wish both when querying and processing data.